 ITEM 1 DATE OF THE ANNUAL INFORMATION FORM 2

 ITEM 2 CORPORATE STRUCTURE 2

 2.1 Incorporation of Issuer 2

 2.2 Subsidiaries 3

 ITEM 3 GENERAL DEVELOPMENT OF THE BUSINESS 3

-3.1 Early Corporate Development: 1976 - 2016 3
+3.1 Early Corporate Development: 1976 - 2017 3

-3.2 Recent Development: 2017 - 2019 6
+3.2 Recent Development: 2018 - 2020 5

 ITEM 4 DESCRIPTION OF THE BUSINESS 6

 4.1 General Business Description 6

-4.2 Segmented Information 7
+4.2 Segmented Information 6

-4.3 Geographic Markets 7
+4.3 Geographic Markets 6

 4.4 Core Competency 7

 4.5 Customer Service 7

-4.6 Operating Segments and Markets 8
+4.6 Operating Segments and Markets 7

 4.7 Facilities and Personnel 13

-4.8 Key Features and Measures of Company Performance 14
+4.8 Key Features and Measures of Company Performance 13

-4.9 Resources 15
+4.9 Resources 14

 4.10 Raw Materials 15

-4.11 Sustainability and Environmental Matters 16
+4.11 Sustainability and Environmental Matters 15

-4.12 Social Policies 17
+4.12 Social Policies 16

 4.13 Research and Technical 17

-4.14 Foreign Operations 18
+4.14 Foreign Operations 17

 4.15 Seasonality and Other Trend Factors 18

 ITEM 5 DIVIDENDS 18

 ITEM 6 DESCRIPTION OF CAPITAL STRUCTURE 18

 ITEM 7 MARKET FOR SECURITIES 19

 ITEM 8 ESCROWED SECURITIES 19

 ITEM 9 DIRECTORS AND OFFICERS 20

 ITEM 10 PROMOTERS 21

 ITEM 11 LEGAL PROCEEDINGS 21

 ITEM 12 INTEREST IN MATERIAL TRANSACTIONS 22

 ITEM 13 TRANSFER AGENTS AND REGISTRARS 22

 ITEM 14 MATERIAL CONTRACTS 22

 ITEM 15 INTERESTS OF EXPERTS 22

 ITEM 16 AUDIT COMMITTEE 22

 16.1 Membership and Chair 22

 16.2 Responsibilities 22

 16.3 Meetings 25

-16.4 Composition of the Audit Committee 26
+16.4 Composition of the Audit Committee 25

 16.5 Pre-Approval Policies and Procedures 27

 ITEM 17 ADDITIONAL INFORMATION 30

 Forward-looking statements: Certain statements made in the following Annual Information Form contain forward-looking statements including, but not limited to, statements concerning possible or assumed future results of operations of the Company.
 Forward-looking statements represent the Company's intentions, plans, expectations and beliefs, and are not guarantees of future performance.
 Such forward-looking statements represent Winpak's current views based on information as at the date of this report.
 They involve risks, uncertainties and assumptions and the Company's actual results could differ, which in some cases may be material, from those anticipated in these forward-looking statements.
 Factors that could cause results to differ from those expected include, but are not limited to: the terms, availability and costs of acquiring raw materials and the ability to pass on price increases to customers; ability to negotiate contracts with new customers or renew existing customer contracts with less favorable terms; timely response to changes in customer product needs and market acceptance of our products; the potential loss of business or increased costs due to customer or vendor consolidation; competitive pressures, including new product development; industry capacity, and changes in competitors' pricing; ability to maintain or increase productivity levels; ability to contain or reduce costs; foreign currency exchange rate fluctuations; changes in governmental regulations, including environmental, health and safety; changes in Canadian and foreign income tax rates, income tax laws and regulations.
+In addition, factors arising as a result of the Coronavirus (COVID-19) global pandemic that could cause results to differ from those expected include, but are not limited to: potential government actions, changes in consumer behaviors and demand, changes in customer requirements, disruptions of the Company's suppliers and supply chain, availability of personnel and uncertainty about the extent and duration of the pandemic.
 Unless otherwise required by applicable securities law, Winpak disclaims any intention or obligation to publicly update or revise this information, whether as a result of new information, future events or otherwise.
 The Company cautions investors not to place undue reliance upon forward-looking statements.